aws-samples/serverless-patterns/s3-lambda-resizing-java/README.md

 Once you have run above once and saved arguments to a configuration file (`samconfig.toml`), you can use `sam deploy` in future to use these defaults.

-Note the outputs from the SAM deployment process.
+Note the outputs from the AWS SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 ## How it works

-* Use the AWS CLI upload an image to S3
+* Use the AWS CLI to upload an image to S3
-* If the object is a .jpeg, the code creates an image of 800x600 resolution and saves it to the destination bucket.
+* If the object is a .jpeg file, the code creates a 800x600 resolution image and saves it to the destination bucket.

 ## Testing

 Run the following S3 CLI command to upload an image to the S3 bucket.
-Note, you must edit the {SourceBucketName} and {DestinationBucketName} placeholder with the name of the S3 Bucket.
-This is provided in the stack outputs.
+Note, you must edit the {SourceBucketName} and {DestinationBucketName} placeholders with the name of the S3 Bucket which are provided in the stack outputs.

 ```bash
 aws s3 cp './data/white_dog.jpeg'  s3://{SourceBucketName}